 Naturally, eating and drinking is incredibly important at a festival.
 You really will be spoilt for choice with markets of so many types.
 The emphasis is on local producers of course.
 Try the covered Market Hall for charcuterie, preserves, yogurts, patisserie and more.

 Hot foot it over to the New Producers Market too.
 Isn’t it always great to find a new favourite?

 Cooking up a feast is surely fabulous way to enjoy a food festival?
-There are feasts taking place from Thursday and include:
+There are feasts taking place from Thursday to Saturday.

 Find out more

 Sign up for the festival newsletter to get the latest updates.